kmaliszewski9/readl/README.md

 ## Architecture

 The Kokoro runtime lives in the sibling `kokoro.js` package.
-We build it with Rollup/TypeScript and install it into the Electron app via a local `file:` dependency, so the main process can `require('kokoro-js')` and execute ONNX directly inside Node.
-The renderer only talks to the main process over IPC, keeping audio buffers off the UI thread.
-This replaces the previous `python_service/app.py` WebSocket hop; the Python folder is still present for archival/reference experiments, but it is no longer part of the default desktop flow.
+We build it with Rollup/TypeScript and install it into the Electron app via a local `file:` dependency.
+Inside Electron, a lightweight worker thread (`kokoro-worker.js`) hosts the TTS engine (`kokoro-engine.js`) so the main process stays responsive while synthesis runs and can abort work on demand.
+The renderer only talks to the main process over IPC, which then proxies requests to the worker and streams results back; this keeps audio buffers and ONNX execution off the UI thread.

 ## Prerequisites